 Perhaps Luke had yet another purpose for this episode.
 It is the last detailed "conversion story" in Acts.
-Certainly, the fundamental element in conversion is faith.
-For Luke, true discipleship also involves baptism in the name of Jesus Christ and the (ontological) gift of the Holy Spirit (2:38).
+Certainly, the fundamental element in conversion is faith.87 Yet, for Luke, true discipleship also involves baptism in the name of Jesus Christ and the (ontological) gift of the Holy Spirit (2:38).
 This is reaffirmed for the reader by the events in Ephesus.

-Paul asked the disciples, "Did you receive the Holy Spirit having believed?"
+Paul asked the disciples, "Did you receive (aorist of λαμβάνω) the Holy Spirit having believed (aorist participle of $\pi \iota \sigma \iota \epsilon \dot{\nu} \omega$)?"
 Is Paul speaking ontologically or phenomenologically?
 The latter seems implied by his response to their answer (v3a).
 Had he been speaking ontologically, his question would have made no sense; Paul did not know of baptized Christian disciples without the Spirit (Rom 6:3 - 7; 8:9 - 11).
-Speaking of the phenomenological presence of the Spirit, he could have as well asked, "Did the Holy Spirit come upon/fill you since you believed?"
-The Ephesians' answer is somewhat confusing in the Greek.
+Speaking of the phenomenological presence of the Spirit, he could have as well asked, "Did the Holy Spirit come upon/fill you since you believed?"88 The Ephesians' answer is somewhat confusing in the Greek.
 Literally, it could read, "But we did not hear if there is a Holy Spirit."
-Taking "Holy Sprit" as a subject nominative, rather than a predicate nominative (as in this translation), there would be two options: (1) allow the copula to stand without linking a compliment ("...if a Holy Spirit is."), or (2) supply a predicate nominative (subject compliment).
-In the former case (1) the same

-56Had the emphasis been on the Ephesians having the charismata, the Holy Spirit could have come upon them as it did the disciples on Pentecost or those in the household of Cornelius.
+Taking πνεθια άγιον as a subject nominative, rather than a predicate nominative (as in this translation), there would be two options: (1) allow the copula to stand without linking a compliment ("...if a Holy Spirit is."), or (2) supply a predicate nominative (subject compliment).
+In the former case (1) the same meaning results as in the above translation; the disciples express ignorance of the Holy Spirit's existence.
+This seems inconceivable, unless their knowledge of John's baptism, and Jewish monotheism, was woefully inadequate.
+In the latter case (2), their knowledge of the Spirit's existence is assumed, which obviously Paul had done.
+Thus, they answered his question as to whether or not they had received it; "We did not hear if the Holy Spirit is being received (or here, poured out, given available, etc.)."89 Thus, Paul tells them of faith in Jesus (not of the Holy Spirit's existence) which involves the sending forth of the Spirit at Jesus' enthronement (cf. 2:33 - 36).
+Thus, the Ephesians "were baptized in the name of the Lord Jesus" (vv4 - 5).90